towerofpower256/davidmac.pro/src/posts/2022-09-24-myspacetraderclient/index.md

 I learned to use contexts as low down in the tree of components as possible.
 Instead of using contexts, I'd usually load the data from the browser's storage.

 ### Browser data storage
-At first I was scared to store data within the browser's internal storage, but it turned out to be very easy!
+At first, I was scared to store data within the browser's internal storage, but it turned out to be very easy!

 I stored a lot of game related data into the user's browser storage as JSON objects.
 This had a big advantage of remembering a lot of the game data (locations, ships, market data) after the page has been closed, instead of having to refresh everything in-bulk every time the user opens the app.